On Enriques surfaces with four cusps: Preliminaries and basics

 Continuing the proof of Lemma \ref{lem-1-2}, we infer from Claim \ref{claim} that singular fibers of the elliptic pencil $|2 \HE|$ contain 4 disjoint A$_2$-configurations (given by effective or anti-effective $(-2)$-divisors, but not necessarily (yet) by irreducible curves).
 As explained in \ref{ss:ell}, the jacobian fibration of $|2 \HE|$ is a rational elliptic surface $\RES$.
 As it shares the 4 disjoint A$_2$-divisor configurations in the fibers, $\RES$ is automatically extremal by the Shioda-Tate formula \cite[Cor.
 6.13]{shioda-schuett}, i.e. $\RES$ has finite Mordell-Weil group.
 Going through the classification in \cite{MP}, one finds that $\RES$ may have the following configurations:

 Note that the configurations \eqref{eq-ppss} and \eqref{eq-nppss} from Lemma \ref{lem-1-2} correspond to the first three entries in \eqref{eq:configs}, with fiber multiplicities.
-In order to complete the proof of Lemma \ref{lem-1-2}, we shall now rule out the last two configurations in \eqref{eq:configs} and then proceed to prove the remaining claims for the other configurations.
+In order to complete the proof of Lemma \ref{lem-1-2}, we shall now prove all claims for the first three configurations above before ruling out the last two configurations from \eqref{eq:configs}.

-Assume that the elliptic pencil $|2 \HE|$ contains 4 disjoint A$_2$-divisor configurations supported on a single fiber of type $II^*$.
-Then clearly

-with isotropic generators $H_0, H_1$.
-Using Riemann-Roch and the intersection with the nef divisor $H=\mathfrak p_0(H_0)$, we infer that the isotropic divisor $\mathfrak p_0 (H_1)$ is effective.
-By construction, just like $H_0$, it decomposes as

-for a half-pencil $H'$ and a finite number of nodal curves $C_i$ (making for the base locus of $|2H'|$, possibly occurring multiple times).
-In order to derive a contradiction, we distinguish two cases.

-If $2H'\sim 2H$, then one of the nodal curves, say $C_1$, satisfies $H.C_1=1$ and thus gives a bisection of $|2H|$.
-By \cite{kondo}, this implies that $S$ contains only a finite number of $(-2)$-curves (in fact, 12); in particular it does not contain 4 disjoint A$_2$-configurations given by curves as one easily checks in \cite[Fig.~1.4]{kondo}.